blittable/rustup/src/lessons/lesson_three/README.md

 ## Objectives

-* Look back at Lesson 2 and to_owned() and clone()
 * Understand types and what they implement - Traits

 ## Pay for What you Use

 One of the philosophies of Rust is 'Pay only for what you use'.
-That means means many types have 'limited' functionality to keep them efficient.
-Some of the 'basic' functions you might expect to be there, will not be!
+Make no assumptions about what a type does - dive into the api doc.

-The functionality that is on a type is normally available from a ```trait```.
+The functionality that is on a type is from a ```trait```.

 In an OO language like .NET, the root object ```Object``` implements ```Object.MemberwiseClone``` and is accessible to all classes/objects.